ibm-cloud-docs/databases-for-mysql/howto-user-management.md

 When you provision a new deployment in {{site.data.keyword.cloud_notm}}, you are automatically given an admin user to access and manage MySQL.
 Once you [set the admin password](/docs/databases-for-mysql?topic=databases-for-mysql-admin-password), you can use it to connect to your deployment.

 When admin creates a resource in a database, like a table, admin owns that object.
-Resources that are created by admin are not accessible by other users, unless you expressly grant permissions to them.
+Users created from the UI have permissions to `*.*`, which means that any newly created user is able to see any database automatically.
+Use MySQL shell, or modify permissions of a UI-created user to restrict access.
+To limit permissions, remove global privileges, if enabled, and grant privileges to a database, or database set, to which a given user is expected to have access.

 ## _Service Credential_ Users